 '''

+gfs.tHHz.sfcanl

+gfs.tHHz.sf00

 GFS sfc analysis for ocean initialization

 GFS analysis for atmospheric initialization

 (0 h) (NEMS)

 '''

 The gfs.
 YYYYMMDDHH/ directory also contains data for the initialization of the atmosphere.
 These fall into three categories: observations, gridded data, and spectral data in NEMSIO format.
 The prefix for each file denotes the numerical weather prediction (NWP) system from which the data originate.